PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter2_LanguageFeatures/README.md

 ## Exercise 2 - Student Administration
 Create a WPF application to register new Students.
 ![alt text][empty_mainwindow]

-After filling in the firstname, lastname of the student and the departmentname, clicking the Add student button will register the student. ![alt_text][exercise_mainwindow_withdata]
+After filling in the firstname, lastname of the student and the departmentname, clicking the 'Add student' button, an event will be fired and the student will be registred (added to a list of students).
+![alt_text][mainwindow_withdata]

+Create the necessary delegate and event to handle this.

+The Blackboard class listens for this event and will add the student to BlackBoard when the event is fired.
+This will be shown in the Blackboard textbox.
+![alt text][mainwindow_eventisfired]

 [empty_mainwindow]:images/exercise2_mainwindow_empty.png "Student Registration"
 [mainwindow_withdata]:images/exercise2_mainwindow_withdata.png "Register student with data"
+[mainwindow_eventisfired]:images/exercise2_mainwindow_studentadded.png "Student added To Blackboard"